Skip to main content

 • Exact match (displayed as the "quotation marks" icon) — restricts the search results to 100% matches (off by default).

-• Case sensitive search (displayed as the "Aa" icon) — make search case sensitive (off by default).
+• Case sensitive search (displayed as the "Aa" icon) — makes the search case sensitive (off by default).

 • Search in all target languages — by default, you’re searching in the base language.
 You can search all target languages of the project instead by checking this option.